Summer Road Trip, Day 2: Goodbye Minnesota, Hello South Dakota

-Even though it started to rain heavily as we left Blue Earth, Prince’s “Let’s Go Crazy” song came on the radio.
+It started to rain heavily as we left Blue Earth and Prince’s “Let’s Go Crazy” song came on the radio.
 How fitting as he lived and died in Minnesota.
 Just a reminder, to live life to the fullest and enjoy every minute of it.
 Man, I love road trips!

 Falls Park in Sioux Falls